gitAdrianK/SwitchBlocks/README.md

 This mod adds custom blocks to Jump King, each with its own unique *switching-its-state* themed mechanic.
 - Texture of the levers and platforms
 - Sounds played when a lever is touched
-- Sounds played after one third and two thirds have passed for timed gimmick
 - When applicable the duration of timed gimmick

 ## Logic